JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 Github also provides us with a guide on [mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 It is very helpful to get some first insights on how to use Markdown to create and edit your readme/documentation.

-# EXAMPLE of documentation with the creation of a time ruler
+# Introduction to documentation PRACTICE

 ## Daily report